-- Dig a hole about 2 feet wide and as deep as the longest root.
-The Rose crown must remain 3 to 4 inches above the soil line once the soil has settled.
+Dig a hole about two feet wide and as deep as the longest root.
+The rose crown must remain three to four inches above the soil line once the soil has settled

-- Construct a berm about 4 inches high around the periphery of the hole.
+Construct a berm about four inches high around the periphery of the hole.
 This will facilitate flood irrigation.

 Bare-root roses have been dipped in a fungicide before shipping: No need to apply dormant sprays until next season!
 For growing season sprays, see our Roses Care Guide.